Chart Color Schemes

 An assessment of population growth drivers in Redfern reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Redfern's population is estimated at around 14,891 as of Nov 2025.
-This reflects an increase of 1,819 people (13.9%) since the 2021 Census, which reported a population of 13,072 people.
-The change is inferred from the resident population of 14,687, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 33 validated new addresses since the Census date.
-This level of population equates to a density ratio of 12,727 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
-The suburb's 13.9% growth since the 2021 census exceeded the state (6.7%), along with the metropolitan area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 92.0% of overall population gains during recent periods.
+The population of the Redfern statistical area (Lv2) was estimated at around 14,887 as of November 2025.
+This reflects an increase of 1,815 people since the 2021 Census, which reported a population of 13,072.
+The change is inferred from AreaSearch's estimation of the resident population at 14,696 following examination of the ABS's latest ERP data release in June 2024 and an additional 33 validated new addresses since the Census date.
+This level of population equates to a density ratio of 12,723 persons per square kilometer, placing Redfern (SA2) in the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 13.9% since the 2021 Census exceeded both the state's 7.6% and metropolitan areas' growth rates.
+Population growth was primarily driven by overseas migration, contributing approximately 92.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, an above median population growth of national statistical areas is projected, with the suburb expected to expand by 2,963 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Looking forward, the Redfern statistical area (Lv2) is projected to experience above median population growth for national statistical areas.
+By 2041, it is expected to expand by 2,962 persons, reflecting an increase of 18.5% in total over the 17 years.

 Frequently Asked Questions - Population